alessandrocandolini/scala3.ce3.g8/README.md

 * [fs2 3.x](https://fs2.io/) for effectful, resource-safe streams
 * [tapir](https://tapir.softwaremill.com/en/latest/) to describe HTTP endpoints as values and derive implementation of client, server etc; compatible with http4s and sttp, and many others
 * [decline](https://ben.kirw.in/decline/) for command-line argument parsing
+* [pureconfig-core](https://pureconfig.github.io/) to parse `resources/application.conf` configuration
 * [skunk](https://github.com/tpolecat/skunk) for postgresql database access
 * [scalacheck](https://www.scalacheck.org/) for property-based testing, with [scalacheck-effect](https://github.com/typelevel/scalacheck-effect) to test effectful code

-The stack mirrors a similar stack in Haskell using: conduit, servant, optparse-applicative and quickcheck.
+This stack mirrors a similar stack in Haskell using: conduit, servant, optparse-applicative and quickcheck.

-It also includes
+The generated projects also include:
 * [scalafmt](https://scalameta.org/scalafmt/) configuration (via [sbt-scalafmt](https://github.com/scalameta/sbt-scalafmt) sbt plugin)
 * [sbt-assembly](https://github.com/sbt/sbt-assembly) plugin to generate "fat" jars (remove it if the goal is to build a library)
-* opinionated compiler options (eg, `-Yexplicit-nulls`)
+* opinionated compiler options (eg, `-language:strictEquality"`, `-Yexplicit-nulls`, `-source:future`, etc)

 The generated project is setup to run unit and integration tests (with `sbt test` and `sbt it:test` respectively)

+The generetaed project also contains a simple `.github/workflow/scala.yml` setup for running `sbt assembly` through github actions.
+It's a very basic setup, completely independent from the scala project.
+If you are not using github, just remove the folder.
+If you want a more advanced setup, you might be interested in exploring [sbt-github-actions](https://github.com/djspiewak/sbt-github-actions).

 In the future i would like to add
-* few more code in `Main`
+* scaffolding (to generate a cli or a server)
-* gthub actions pipeline
+* improve github actions pipeline
 * consider using [make-g8](https://github.com/arturopala/make-it-g8)

 ## Install Giter8